ammarhakim/gkeyll1/docs/clsref/source/loggers.rst

     Set the log-level of the logger.
 The ``level`` parameter must be one of the enumerated types defined in the ``Lucee::LogMsgLevels`` enumeration.
+Only messages which have a higher level than the logger's log-level will appear in the output.
+The ``level`` parameter must be one of, in increasing order, ``Lucee::DEBUG``, ``Lucee::INFO``, ``Lucee::WARING``, ``Lucee::ERROR`` or,
+    ``Lucee::CRITICAL``.

   .. method:: setLevel(const std::string& level)

     :param level: Log-level specified as a string.

     Set the log-level of the logger.
-The ``level`` parameter must be one of "debug", "info", "warning", "error", or "critical".
+Only messages which have a higher level than the logger's log-level will appear in the output.
+The ``level`` parameter must be one of "debug", "info", "warning", "error" or, "critical".

   .. method:: getLevel()